imagineLife/big-site/content/k8s/on-services.md

 2. Create [ClusterIP Services](/k8s/cluster-ip-service) to manage communication between nodes
 3. Create [LoadBalancer Services](/k8s/load-balancer-service)

+## Services Use Selectors
+Services use selectors to "know" which k8s objects to connect to.
+Two types of selectors work:
+- equality-based
+  - by label key/value pair
+- set-based
+  - like `in`, `notin`, `exists`

 ## Things To Do
 - get how many services exist in a namespace